 Our faculty, students, and alumni are making an impact -- around the corner, and around the world.

-"The breadth and tangible benefit of our work with respect to human health truly differentiates biostatistics from other quantitative disciplines."
-Get to know Jonathan Boss, MS student in Biostatistics."The beauty of modern science is that there are no real boundaries."
+"The skills I've developed in the Master of Science program here at Michigan Public Health will strengthen whatever sustainability-related work I do in the future."
+Get to know Candice Ammori, MS student in Biostatistics."The beauty of modern science is that there are no real boundaries."
 Bhramar Mukherjee, PhD, discusses the Big Data Summer Institute, and its influence on students who go through the program.

 Learn more about the individuals who make up our community, and hear their views on current public health issues.